-It is recommended to provide the true geometry of a basic service, i.e. to provide the geometry as a surface or multi-surface.
+At Master level 1, it is recommended to provide the "true" geometry of a basic service, i.e. to provide the geometry as a surface or multi-surface.

-NOTE 1: however, in case of a small size basic service (e.g. just part of a building), a point representation is quite acceptable.
+NOTE 1: The "true" geometry is a representation that is respecting both the data scale (in order to get readable data) while being as close as possible to the real-world.
+For most of basic services, it implies to provide the geometry as a surface or multi-surface.
+However, in case of a small size basic service (e.g. just part of a building), a point representation is quite acceptable.